madrob-beast/docs/Performance_Indicators_and_preprocessed_data.md

 None

 ### Output
-Maximum value of force applied to the handle
+This PI measures how delicately the robot operates the door based on the maximum force applied to the handle.

 ### Computation method
-`max(f), for each value of force f`
+`max(abs(f)), for each value of force f`

 ### Parameters
 None

 ### Notes
 High force applied to the handle is a symptom of bad handling of the door and a risk for the integrity of the door.
-Force On Handle measures how delicate the robot is in operating the door.
+This PI measures how rough (or undelicate) the robot is in operating the door.

 ## Performance Indicator: Capability Level